abpframework/abp/docs/en/Blog-Posts/2020-12-18 v4_1_Preview/POST.md

 ## Breaking Changes

 This version has a minor breaking change if you'd injected a repository by class.
 This is not a problem for 99% of the applications.
-However, see [#6677](https://github.com/abpframework/abp/issues/6677) for the solution if that's a breaking change for your application.
+However, see [#6677](https://github.com/abpframework/abp/issues/6677) for the solution if that's a breaking change for you.

 ## What's new with the ABP Framework 4.1